SingularityF/LLLMA/README.md

-# LLLMA
+# Lo-MA
-Local LLM Assistant (LLLMA) is like Microsoft Copilot (in 2024) but runs offline and can be personalized to interact with your system
+Local LLM Assistant (Lo-MA) is like Microsoft Copilot (in 2024) but runs offline and can be personalized to interact with your system

 ## Important
 - This app has only been tested to work on Windows 11